GameDropOrg/.github/CONTRIBUTING.md

 ## Requirements to get Pull Requests accepted

 * Passes the build (Including all GitHub action checks and others...)
+* A category of your change (will be assigned by the reviewer)
 * Review from a maintainter